 These statistics are drawn from data-collection undertaken by the Mela Survey Team over the course of 2018; analysis from Made in Mela Evaluation Report by Sam Projects, October 2018; figures in the public realm.

 2019 will see Nutkhut initiating academic research into Mela.

-We are currently in discussion with the Universities of Kent and Wolverhampton to study the impact Melas have had on people, communities and the wider arts ecology.
+We are currently in discussion with the Universities of Kent to study the impact Melas have had on people, communities and the wider arts ecology.

 We are also working on addressing the power of Mela to intergenerational audiences and through cross sector research, such as Mela and Health through an arts perspective, Mela and Education, alongside our learning partners and conscious of social mobility and social cohesion, the role Mela has played in the lives of young people and families who feel disenfranchised and not part of the status quo.